-Sabrina Dent is the Senior Faith Adviser at Americans United for Separation of Church and State.
+Sabrina Dent (she/her/hers) is the Senior Faith Adviser at Americans United for Separation of Church and State.

 Before joining the AU team, Sabrina worked as director of recruitment and admissions at the Religious Freedom Center of the Freedom Forum where she managed several of the education initiatives designed for religious and civic leaders, including a three-year project funded by the Henry Luce Foundation titled “Religious Freedom: African American Perspectives.”
 She enhanced the Center’s Summer Bootcamp for Interns, providing an opportunity for college interns to learn more about religious freedom and engage national experts on this topic.